rokambol/World-of-Fintess/README.md

 All secret keys is store in temporary file in editor for development stage of the project which is include in .gitignore and that way is prevent to be publish in public accessible places, for production stage all secret keys are clone directly to [Heroku](https://www.heroku.com/)

 Deployment:
+Production version of the project is deployed to [Heroku](https://fitness-world.herokuapp.com/)

 GIT Repository [here](https://github.com/rokambol/World-of-Fintess) clone repository and run it to to your own editor.

-1. in your own editor in bash terminal/ pip/script terminal use following command:
+1. in your own editor in bash terminal/ pip/script terminal use following command: sudo pip3 install django 1.11 (correct version for this project).

+and then:

 sudo pip3 install requirements.txt